yz-al/redline/README.md

 A robust, scalable document management system with advanced text redlining capabilities, built with FastAPI and Google Cloud Storage.

+##  HOW TO RUN

+Open index.html(top level) with a web browswer(preferably chrome).
+It points to a deployed service.

 ## 🚀 Features

 - **Document Management**: Upload, retrieve, and manage documents with version control